Bins and waste collection

-Waste disposal and cleaning guidance for people with confirmed or possible coronavirus (COVID-19)
+Waste disposal guidance for people with confirmed or possible COVID-19

-If you or someone in your house either has tested positive for coronavirus (COVID-19) or thinks that they may have it, use your usual household products, such as detergents and bleach, to clean and get rid of the virus on frequently-touched surfaces - these will be very effective.
+If you or someone in your house either has tested positive for coronavirus (COVID-19) or thinks that they may have it, use your usual household products, such as detergents and bleach, to clean and get rid of the virus on any surfaces which are touched regularly - these will be very effective.